galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 time_estimation: "60m"
 key_points:
   - Ansible lets you do system administration at scale
-  - Many system administration, software installation, and software management tasks are already available as ansible tasks or roles
+  - Many system administration, software installation, and software management tasks are already available as Ansible tasks or roles
 contributors:
   - hexylena
   - shiltemann